vladi-rh/lemonade-stand-assistant/README.md

 - Access to a Red Hat OpenShift cluster with OpenShift AI installed
 - `oc` CLI tool installed and configured
 - `helm` CLI tool installed
-- Sufficient GPU resources available in your cluster
+- Sufficient resources available in your cluster

 ### Installation